Summary

 - Name, address and date of birth of the employee

-- Insurance number, tax class and tax ID Employee
+- Insurance number, tax class and tax ID of the employee

 - Start and, if applicable, end of employment